 We work with Metro Transit and other regional transit operators, MnDOT, and county regional railroad authorities on planning, environmental and engineering studies for transitway corridors.
 We work to implement the policies and values outlined in Thrive MSP 2040 and the Transportation Policy Plan.
 Service planning for specific transit routes is completed by the transit operators.

 We work with MnDOT and the counties in highway planning activities to ensure regional policies are implemented.
 Staff participate in interagency corridor studies and administering the Right-of-Way Acquisition Loan Fund (RALF).
 More about Highway Planning

 We work with MnDOT and local units of government on bicycle and pedestrian planning efforts in the region.
 Staff provide technical assistance to local units of government and information to the public on bicycle and pedestrian issues.
 More about bicycle and pedestrian planning

 We maintain and use future year travel forecast models to support planning for new transportation facilities.
 We periodically conduct a Travel Behavior Inventory to validate the models used to forecast regional demands.
 More about travel forecasting

 The Met Council and the TAB select projects to receive federal transportation funding through the Regional Solicitation process.
 The two-year selection process involves soliciting projects from MnDOT, cities, counties, and transit providers.
 TAB and its Technical Advisory Committee then evaluate and rank the projects, and select the final approved projects.

 Air quality planning

-The Council's long-term planning incorporates congestion management, transportation, land use and air quality planning, as required by the 1990 Clean Air Act Amendment (CAAA).
+Our long-term planning incorporates congestion management, transportation, land use, and air quality planning, as required by the 1990 Clean Air Act Amendment (CAAA).

-The Council is responsible for preparing and maintaining the Twin Cities regional aviation system plan.
-It also coordinates aviation planning and development activities with local, state, and federal governmental units, airport users and citizens.
-More about aviation planning.
+The Met Council is responsible for preparing and maintaining the Twin Cities regional aviation system plan.
+We coordinate aviation planning and development activities with local, state, and federal governmental units, airport users, and residents.
+More about aviation planning